 Pregnancy after loss

 Going into this pregnancy, we had a totally different outlook and almost didn’t dare to hope, waiting until I reached 8 weeks before having a scan.
-To our disbelief, there on the screen was our baby, measuring perfectly with a strong heartbeat.
+To our disbelief, there on the screen was our rainbow baby, measuring perfectly with a strong heartbeat.
 We were immediately overcome with love.

 Going through pregnancy after loss, we had another scan a fortnight later to ease our anxiety, and were absolutely over the moon to see our little miracle still doing well.
 Unbelievably, on 29 April 2019, our baby girl was born at a healthy 7lb 14oz - with a full head of hair!